choshina/CE-class-python/README.md

 Given falsifying traces of a system, CEClass classifies *why* they fail by decomposing the STL spec into a lattice of refined sub-formulas, then systematically testing which refinements have counterexamples.

-Python port of the [original MATLAB tool](https://github.com/choshina/CEClass) from the paper "Counterexample Classification against Signal Temporal Logic Specifications" (FM 2026).
-Uses [stlcg++](https://github.com/StanfordASL/stlcg) for GPU-accelerated STL robustness computation instead of Breach/Simulink.
+Python port of the [original MATLAB tool](https://github.com/choshina/CEClass) from the paper "Counterexample Classification against Signal Temporal Logic Specifications".
+Uses [stlcg++](https://uw-ctrl.github.io/stlcg/) for GPU-accelerated STL robustness computation instead of Breach/Simulink.

 ## Installation